 Other frame details include the addition of upper and lower pivot guards, protecting areas that were historically subjected to rocks being flipped up by the rear tire.
 A tough polycarbonate downtube protector shields the frame from other rock impacts, while molded rubber guards on the swingarm protect the frame from chain slap and keep things running quiet.
 Thankfully, the HD5 still has a trusty and creak-free threaded bottom bracket shell, as well as plenty of room for a water bottle in the main triangle.
 As for tires, there's enough room for up to 2.6in rubber, if desired.

-- New carbon frame boosts stiffness without increasing weight
+- Revamped frame boosts stiffness without increasing weight

-- DW-Link suspension platform is efficient, active, and smooth
+- DW-Link suspension is smooth, predictable, and efficient

-- Traction Tune suspension improves traction and handling
+- Traction Tune suspension improves traction at the rear wheel